Members of the Lewisia genus are small hardy perennials. They have rosette leaves that carry stiff stems.

 Height: 2 to 12 inches (5 to 30 cm).

 Bitteroot can be grown from seeds outdoors by sowing fresh ripe seeds on the surface when available (late autumn/ early winter).
 They can grow in either sunny or lightly shaded areas of the garden that have a rich, gritty and moist soil.
 Ideally the pH that Bitterroot grows in will be of pH 5 to 8.

 Once growing Bitterroot and other Lewisia are quite difficult to look after.
-Plants are susceptible to crown rot, so set the crowns about 3 cm above the soil, and fill the gap between the crown and soil with stone chippings.
+Plants are susceptible to crown rot, so set the crowns about 3 cm (1 inch) above the soil, and fill the gap between the crown and soil with stone chippings.

 It is important to protect the Lewisia plants from overhead water, so try to grow under a crag in the rock garden.
 Additionally it is important to make sure that they have an adequate supply of water, so water from below to keep the soil around Lewisia moist.